wustzhy/wustzhy/README.md

 ### Hi there 👋

+I'm wustzhy, Used to be an iOSer, now an RNer for 2+ years.

+- 🔭 Currently working on i-hua-ben
+- 🌱 Currently learning react-native
+- 👯 Looking to collaborate on earn more money and do something more meaningful
+- 📫 wustzhy@sina.com

 <!--
 **wustzhy/wustzhy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.